 It is Westmoreland's policy that disciplinary action taken to correct employee conduct should be applied with respect for the rights and dignity of employees and in accordance with any applicable collective bargaining agreement.
-Supervisors are expected to manage the conduct of their subordinates and, when necessary, to take corrective steps after consultation with Human Resources.
+Supervisors are expected to manage the conduct of their subordinates and, when necessary, issue disciplinary action after consultation with Human Resources.
 When appropriate, progressive discipline will be administered in accordance with the following:

-First Step - Oral Warning Second Step - Written Warning Third Step - Suspension Without Pay Fourth Step - Termination of Employment
+Verbal Warning Written Warning Suspension Without Pay Fourth Step - Termination of Employment

 It is important to note that there is no "right" to progressive discipline.
-If an employee's initial infraction of established policy/and or procedure is considered to be of great enough magnitude, the initial disciplinary action taken by Westmoreland may begin at any of the steps defined above up to and including termination of employment.
+If an employee's initial infraction of established policy/and or procedure is egregious, the initial disciplinary action taken by Westmoreland may begin at any of the steps defined above up to and including termination of employment.